“How to Choose a Wheelchair” is a guide that outlines the factors to consider when selecting a wheelchair for a person with mobility needs.

 How much should you spend on a wheelchair?

-The cost of a wheelchair is an important consideration, but it’s important to prioritize the user’s needs and physical abilities over cost.
+The cost of a wheelchair is an important consideration, but it’s essential to prioritize the user’s needs and physical abilities over cost.
 It’s recommended to consult with a healthcare professional or mobility specialist to determine the most appropriate type of wheelchair for the user’s needs, which may involve a higher cost for specialized features.

 Home adaptations for wheelchair users